gvfonseca/my-projects/Spy_Camera_Localization/README.md

   - Dynamic step scaling improved trajectory accuracy.
   - Correct localization achieved using heatmap interpolation and refined strategies.
 - Outcome: Successfully localized the camera in the correct zone.
 Got third place for this day's results.
 - The figures below show the trajectory and RSSI values at each point estimated, and the interpolated heatmap.
+The actual position was less than a quarter of a meter away from the position estimated.

 <table>
   <tr>